oroochristopher-stack/bank-customer-risk-segmentation/README.md

 **Unified Renter Risk Pricing & NIM Restoration:**
 To restore a 2% Net Interest Margin (NIM), the bank must transition from "flat" interest rates to a **Collateral-Adjusted Pricing Floor**.
 I recommend implementing a mandatory **15% "Unsecured Surcharge"** for all non-homeowners: this would move **Tier 1 Renters to a 13.24% floor** and **Tier 2 Renters to a ~29.9% target rate**.
 If a 30% interest rate is deemed uncompetitive or not market-viable, the bank must immediately **cease lending to Tier 2 Renters**, as any rate below this threshold represents a guaranteed erosion of bank capital.

+#### ** Portfolio Restoration Strategy: The NIM Recovery Plan**

+To restore the bank's **Net Interest Margin (NIM)** and protect core capital, I have architected a three-pillar remediation strategy:

+1.  **Elimination (Non-Viable Segments):**
+    Immediately cease all lending to **Tier 3 Renters**.
+The analysis proves that the **Cost of Risk (70%)** far exceeds any legal or market-viable interest rate, making this segment a guaranteed capital drain.

+2.  **Repricing (Margin Correction):**
+    Implement an immediate pricing floor for **Tier 1 Renters**.
+Currently operating at a negative margin, these loans must be repriced to at least **13.24%** to cover the cost of risk and achieve a 2% profit buffer.

+3.  **Filtering (Risk Migration Control):**
+    Implement a **Hard LTI Cap of 0.35**.
+This acts as a "Circuit Breaker" to prevent stable "Standard" loans from drifting into high-default "Subprime" behavior, ensuring long-term portfolio stability.

 ---